jrfarrer/jrfarrer.github.io/_posts/2016-12-29-RStudio-Lightsail.md

 ## Run Docker Container with Dropbox

-Now with Dropbox set up, you can use the -v switch to attach the Dropbox folder to your Docker container.
+Now with Dropbox set up, you can use the -v switch to attach the Dropbox folder (i.e. volume) to your Docker container.

 ```
 sudo docker run -d -e ROOT=TRUE -v /home/ubuntu/Dropbox:/home/rstudio/Dropbox -p 8787:8787 rstudio2